pivotal/docs-tas-adapter/install.md

    - `API-MEMORY-REQUEST` is the memory resource request that you want for the pods in the specified deployment.
 Default is 100Mi.
    - `API-REPLICA-COUNT` is the number of replicas that you want for the specified deployment.
 Default is 1.

-   The `requests` and `limits` text boxes map directly to the resource requests and limits text boxes on the Kubernetes containers for these system components.
+   > **Note** The `requests` and `limits` text boxes map directly to the resource requests and limits text boxes on the Kubernetes containers for these system components.
    For more information, see [Resource requests and limits of Pod and container](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container) in the Kubernetes documentation.

 ### <a id="custom-api-ingress-port"></a>(Optional) Configure a custom API ingress port